openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro/ways_to_get_stateful_model.rst

          :fragment: [ov:low_latency_2]

 4. Use state API.
-See sections :doc:`OpenVINO State API<ov_ug_state_api>`, [Example of stateful model inference](#example-of-stateful-model-inference).
+See sections :ref:`OpenVINO State API <ov_ug_state_api>`, :ref:`Stateful Model Inference<ov_ug_stateful_model_inference>`.

 **Known Limitations**

 1. Unable to execute :doc:`Reshape <openvino_docs_OV_UG_ShapeInference>` to change the number iterations of TensorIterator/Loop layers to apply the transformation correctly due to hardcoded values of shapes somewhere in the model.

 The only way you can change the number iterations of TensorIterator/Loop layer is to use the Reshape feature, but models can be non-reshapable, the most common reason is that the value of shapes is hardcoded in a constant somewhere in the model.

 .. image:: _static/images/low_latency_limitation_2.svg
+   :scale: 70 %
+   :align: center

+**Solution:**
-   **Current solution:** Trim non-reshapable layers via `ModelOptimizer CLI<openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model> `--input`, `--output`.
+Trim non-reshapable layers via :doc:`ModelOptimizer CLI<openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model> `--input`, `--output`.
 For example, the parameter and the problematic constant in the picture above can be trimmed using the following command line option:
 `--input Reshape_layer_name`.
 The problematic constant can be also replaced using OpenVINO, as shown in the example below.

 .. tab:: C++